eTextile/Synth/Software/README.md

-# eTextile-Synthetizer / Software / Demo
+# eTextile-Synthesizer / Software / Demo
 ### Exploring music through textile

-The eTextile-Synthetizer is designed to be used as **Standalone Audio Synthetizer** and also as a **MIDI or OSC controleur** for Audio applications sucha as **Ableton Live**, **MaxMsp**, **Puredata**, etc.
+The eTextile-Synthesizer is designed to be used as **Standalone Audio Synthesizer** and also as a **MIDI or OSC controleur** for Audio applications sucha as **Ableton Live**, **MaxMsp**, **Puredata**, etc.
 This folder is containing some demons that can be used as starting point for your own creations.